itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.7.1 =
+- I set a click event on the Design Button and inverted the isClick attribute.
+- Fixed an error that occurred when additional class names were deleted in Design Title.

 = 1.7.0 =
 - Flex-grow, flex-shrink, and flex-basis can now be set for items treated as flex items in the Design Group.
 In addition, by setting min-width: 0;, items will shrink regardless of the size of their child elements when they are set.
 - In Design Group, className can now be explicitly saved as an attribute value.